techidaily/site-ios-pokemon-go/source/_posts/why-is-ipogo-not-working-on-apple-iphone-11-pro-fixed-drfone-by-drfone-virtual-ios.md

 ![Unova Stone](https://images.wondershare.com/drfone/2020/unova-stone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Unova Stone is one of the latest evolutions added in Unova's region to the game of Pokémon.
 It is a black and white item that is used to evolve certain Pokémon, specifically from Unova.
 This is akin Sinnoh Stone that was used to evolve Pokémon from Sinnoh Regio.
 However, Unova Stone is only capable of evolving Generation 5 Pokémon from the Unova region.
 It means you cannot use Unova Stones to evolve Pokémon from previous generations.
 Even though there are plenty of emerging Pokémon and Shiny Pokémon worth collecting, there are scores of trainers who understand the real value of adding Unova Stones to their inventory.
 By accumulating them, they can seamlessly achieve evolution with some Pokémon in the Unova region.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HtM7d4dpN1I?si=2vN_xgVGD4eYGORu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How Can you Obtain Unova Stone in Pokémon Go?